One of the true full-size SUVs, millions of Chevrolet Tahoes have plied the world’s roads since 1991.

 The anti-lock braking system on your car prevents the brakes from locking up in a hard stop situation or when on slick surfaces.

 Have your vehicle serviced immediately if your brakes feel different, make clicking noises, or the ABS light on your dash comes on.
-Brakes are critical safety equipment on your car, and any issues need to be addressed.
+Brakes are critical safety equipment on your car, and any issues must be addressed.

 Unlike the recall of the ABS for the Tahoe, gauge cluster malfunctions are not a recall item with GM.